- 1. Product marketing manager

 What they do

-As a mechanical engineer, you solve problems by designing and testing machines and devices, like engines and elevators.
+Mechanical engineers solve problems by designing and testing machines and devices, like engines and elevators.
 You’ll use computers to create prototypes and designs.
-Once the design works well, you help make sure the machines work and are up to standard.
+Once the design works well, your role will ensure the machines are functioning properly and up to standard.

 How to become one